RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ### Destination Folders and File Names

 Newly created disk transfers are stored on Ginger (the workstation used for [virus checking](virus_scan)); this is accessible via mounted shares on the FRED workstation.
-Please note that the Virus Checking Workstation is not backed up, so transfers should be scanned and moved to the Digital Records (X) drive as soon as possible.
+Please note that the virus checking workstation is not backed up, so transfers should be scanned and moved to the Digital Records (X) drive as soon as possible.
 On Ginger and the X drive, all transfers are stored in a directory with the name of the ID auto-generated (digital media ID) by the Digital Media Log.
 On the X drive, these directories are located in a parent directory with the FA or Accession number.

 Note that the BitCurator station is not connected to Ginger.
 Disk transfers created on the BitCurator (digital media items imaged using BitCurator include [CDs and DVDs](#cds_and_dvds)) must first be moved to the FRED, and then once on the FRED, they can be moved to Ginger to be scanned for viruses - the next stage in the transfer workflow.